DigitalGenius-ui/portfolio-yt2/README.md

 ## Description

-This is portfolio is build using React JS, Styled-Components and react awesome reveal library.
+This portfolio is build using React JS, Styled-Components and react awesome reveal library.
 People can see the owners services, projects, clients ideas and also has a contact form for people to get in touch with.
 This project has a youtube video tutorial that teaches the React newbies about React Hook, React-Slick and responsive design.

 Developed By Milad Amiri 2023.
 Watch more videos from me [Milad Tech](https://www.youtube.com/@miladtech2844)